Ouest-France/platform/README.md

 - every CSS class names & ids must be prefixed by your block-provider name
 - JavaScript code must not conflict with other code, block with global variable
+- a block's JavaScript files will be concatained and loaded asynchronously

 ## How do I update my block ?